 I'll help you in 3 main ways:

-Informational You are mourning, and your to-do list is may be long.
-I can take on some of your tasks, so you can conserve your time and energy.
-I will research and compare prices for you, whether you are looking at funeral homes, caterers, florists, celebrants, or hotels for out of town guests .
+Informational You are mourning, and your to-do list is longer than ever.
+I can take on some tasks, so you can conserve your time and energy.
+I will research and compare options for you, whether you are looking at funeral homes, caterers, florists, celebrants, or hotels for out of town guests.
 No matter how unique your request, I will do my best to help.

 Practical People who are mourning find it helpful to have a “point person,” one person in charge of plans and communication with family and others.
 I will be your point person, keeping track of what needs to be done.
 I help you with what you need, when you need it, from writing an obituary, to shopping for a guest book, to taking a suit to the cleaner, or picking up dinner.